farmOS/farmOS-map/README.md

 - `units` - The system of measurement to use.
 Should be either `metric` or `us`.
   Defaults to `metric`.
-- `drawing` - Boolean indicating whether or not the drawing controls should be enabled on the map.
-Defaults to `false`.
 - `controls` - See below.
 - `interactions` - See below.